 9.3 If the claimant (or any person from whom he derives his right to claim) has caused or contributed to any loss, damage or delay to a package or pallet, any liability UPS may incur in respect thereof (limited as above) may be reduced or extinguished in accordance with the law applicable to such contributory negligence.

-UPS shall not be liable for any damage to or loss of any packaging or pallet skids.
+9.6 UPS shall also not be liable for any damage or loss due to or related to packaging of any shipment.

 Notwithstanding the previous paragraph, and unless otherwise agreed with the shipper, UPS may apply any alternative delivery methods chosen by the receiver in accordance with the UPS My Choice® Service Terms or any other agreement between UPS and the receiver.
 Such alternative delivery methods include, without limitation, redirecting delivery of a package to an alternate address (including a UPS Access Point), authorizing the driver to leave a package at the receiver’s premises, modifying a service selected by the shipper or, rescheduling delivery.
 The shipper also agrees the receiver may receive delivery information regarding a package.
 The shipper expressly waives any claim it may have against UPS arising from UPS following any such instructions provided by the receiver.